 Dark Alleys and Dead Ends in Bali

 There’s no mistaking being in Kuta.
-Hordes of mopeds fill the congested streets with smoke that burns my nose; the endless ring of honks and beeps serenade my every step.
-I am called to, stood in front of and grabbed in a feeble attempt to sell me painfully fake watches and sunglasses.
-I turn my head to my feet with a waved hand of disinterest as my shoes scuff the littered ground.
+Hordes of mopeds fill the congested streets with smoke that burns my nose; the endless honks and beeps serenade my every step.
+I am called to, stood in front of and grabbed in feeble attempts to sell me painfully fake watches and sunglasses.
+I turn my head to my feet with a waved hand of disinterest.

 After hours of dancing, drinking and failed attempts to pick up girls, I struggle to support my muddled mess of a head.
 Joel witnesses my limp-noodle neck and decides it’s time to go.
 With the composure of a blind, three-legged dog, I sling my arm around him and we make our way down the staircase that appears to me as a rocky cliff-side.
 Out into the streets, we stumble in search of food and a way home.

 As usual, the bustling vortex of Kuta has traffic at a standstill, leaving only the mopeds to dart in and out through questionable gaps, crafting a path through the daunting gridlock.
 My lack of directional skills and common sense are a renowned feature of mine, so Joel asks me whether I want to double on a scooter taxi.
 Drunken me has a wave of confidence, an uncommon feature of mine.
 I assure Joel I can get home on a bike alone.